 - Restricted means that special licenses or permits are required from a federal agency before the item is allowed to enter the United States.
 Examples of restricted items include firearms, certain fruits and vegetables, animal products, animal by products, and some animals.

-Here is a general list of the more common restricted or prohibited items:
+Here is a general list of the more common items that you are restricted from bringing into the U.S.:

 - Cooked eggs and foods such as breakfast tacos, egg plates and hard boiled eggs are prohibited.